JochemKuijpers/gg_raytracer/README.md

+# Interactive Raytrace Renderer

+This project is an interactive raytrace renderer.
+It was made as a Java code sample and demo as part of my Guerrilla Games application.

+It has the following features:

+- Multithreaded CPU rendering.
+- Three render passes of increasing quality to allow for responsive interactions.
+- Recursive ray tracing.
+- Diffuse materials with hard shadows by a directional light.
+- Reflective materials.
+- Refractive materials.
+- Fresnel reflections (reflections on transparent objects).
+- Semi-translucent objects that absorbs some light that travels through it.
+- Gamma correction and dithering to avoid color-banding.
+- GUI / resizable window that displays the frame buffer.

 # How to build

 This project is easily build using Maven.
 Make sure Maven and a Java 8 SDK are installed, open a command line on this directory and run